 The Living Desert Wilderness Loop Trail is a 4.8 mile moderately trafficked loop trail located near Palm Desert, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 After paying $17 for admission into The Living Desert (a local zoo), you can hike into natural wash then trek up to Eisenhower mountain.
 Beautiful views of coachella valley!
 This loop includes a relatively brief section (approximately 0.5 miles) on very rocky ground.